cose-wg/cose-spec/draft-schaad-cose.md

   The content is a CBOR map of attributes which is encoded to a byte stream.
   This field MUST NOT contain attributes about the signature, even if those attributes are common across multiple signatures.
-  At least one of protected and unprotected MUST be present.

 unprotected
 : contains attributes about the payload which are not protected by the signature.
   An example of such an attribute would be the content type ('cty') attribute.
   This field MUST NOT contain attributes about a signature, even if the attributes are common across multiple signatures.
-  At least one of protected and unprotected MUST be present.

 payload